Olives are one of those wonders of nature that are easy to take for granted… yet deserve special attention.

 - Solspring™ Biodynamic® Organic Kalamata Pitted Olives:

 Grown and cultivated on small family orchards in the mountainous regions of Messinia and Laconia in southern Greece, our Kalamata Pitted Olives benefit from regenerative farming practices.
-These biodynamic practices create self-sustainable systems within the farm that yield nutritionally rich and firm olives bursting with flavor, perfect for salads, pizza or simply savored alone as a healthy snack.
+These biodynamic practices create self-sustainable systems within the farm that yield rich and firm olives bursting with flavor, perfect for salads, pizza or simply savored alone as a delightful snack.

 - Solspring™ Biodynamic® Organic Kalamata Olive Tapenade: